mainfram-work/geb/README.md

 $ cd ~/projects/new_site
 $ geb release --with_template
 ```
-Geb will generate `geb-template.tar.gz` within the site release directory, which you can then upload using `geb upload` command or what other mechanisms you plan to use to deploy the finished site.
+Geb will generate `geb-template.tar.gz` within the site release directory, which you can then upload using `geb upload` command or whatever other mechanisms you plan to use to deploy the finished site.

 To use an already published template, simply pass the site URL to `geb init` command.
 ```bash